marinarosas/marinarosas/README.md

 **I'm a frontend developer, I'm currently in **Full Stack Web** training at <a href="https://www.labenu.com.br">_Labenu_</a>, having experience in practical individual and group projects, using technologies such as HTML, CSS, JavaScript, React and others.
 I have a postgraduate degree in Cinema, Radio and TV, I have been a photographer and video editor for 7 years, with professional experience.
 I've always liked design, using Photoshop, Figma or Canva.
-And studying UI/UX I came across Frontend and I was sure that from then on I wanted to become a Dev.
-I am a frontend developer, I am currently in Full Stack Web training, at Labenu, having experience in practical individual and group projects, using technologies such as HTML, CSS, JavaScript, React and others.
-I have a postgraduate degree in Cinema, Radio and TV, I have been a photographer and video editor for 7 years, with professional experience.
-I've always liked design, using Photoshop, Figma or Canva.
-And studying UI/UX
+And studying UI/UX I came across Frontend and I was sure that from then on I wanted to become a Dev.**
-I came across Frontend and I was sure that from then on I wanted to become a Dev.**

 ## Technologies that I code with 💻